 The following organisations may be able to help:

-Telefriend: a peer support service run by the Blind Foundation for people who are blind or have low vision.
+Telefriend: a peer support service run by Blind + Low Vision NZ for people who are blind or have low vision.
 This is staffed by blind or low-vision volunteers Monday to Friday 1 pm–4 pm, or leave a message

 - Phone: 0800 100 051

 Handy-hints for low vision (Blind + Low Vision NZ)

 Eye & vision problems (this website)